 Celebrating New Year’s is not just an event for Americans in the United States.
 The Lunar New Year is celebrated in many different Asian countries, and this year you can get a small taste of what it’s like right here in Sonoma.
-Lunar New Year in 2020 will start on Saturday, January 25th, ushering in the Year of the Rat.
+Lunar New Year in 2022 will start on Tuesday, February 1st, ushering in the Year of the Tiger.

 Ways to Celebrate the Lunar New Year in Sonoma